splynx/docs/files/en/addons_modules/splynx_ai/splynx_ai.md

 * the number of admin's messages in the ticket;
 * the number of attached files in the ticket;
 * how much time has passed since the admin's first response;
-* the admin's longest response time to the customer
+* the admin's longest response time to the customer;
 * the admin's average response time to the customer;
-* how much time has passed since the ticket creation until its closing.
+* the duration (lifecycle) of the ticket from being opened until resolved.

 3. **Feedback**
-* the last admin's message in the ticket;
+* the last message from the admin in the ticket;
-* the last customer's message in the ticket.
+* the last message from the customer in the ticket.